- College of Osteopathic Medicine

 Oklahoma State University College of Osteopathic Medicine at the Cherokee Nation

-Oklahoma State University Center for Health Sciences and the Cherokee Nation have established the nation’s first tribally-affiliated college of medicine in Tahlequah, Oklahoma, set to open in 2020.
+Oklahoma State University Center for Health Sciences and the Cherokee Nation have established the nation’s first tribally-affiliated college of medicine in Tahlequah, Oklahoma, set to open in fall of 2020.

 To further advance this historic partnership, OSU Center for Health Sciences announced two key leadership positions: